|

 - Lie face down on the floor, resting your fore-head on your right hand

-- Press your hips firmly into the floor and bring your left foot up
+- Press your hips firmly into the floor and bring your left foot up towards your buttocks

-- Take hold of the left foot with the left hand and ease the foot closer
+- Take hold of the left foot with the left hand and ease the foot closer to you buttocks

 - Repeat with the right leg